 We will begin with a guided visit of the new exhibition Yours to Discover: Sights/Sites of Peel Region before continuing our journey across the street in Gage Park.
 Rest and rejuvenate through mindful and sensory awareness and deepen your relationship with nature.

-Bring comfortable clothing and shoes.
+Comfortable clothing and shoes.
 This event is rain or shine unless severe weather is in the forecast.
 Please dress for the weather!
 We will provide you a square mat to sit on or you can bring a blanket of your own.
 It is highly recommended to bring a backpack for your possessions to keep your hands free.
 Tea will be offered at the end of the program.
 Please bring a reusable cup.

-Sock Gee Gan is a certified forest therapy guide through the Association on Nature and Forest Therapy Guides and Programs.
+Sock Gee Gan is a Certified Forest Therapy Guide through the Association on Nature and Forest Therapy Guides and Programs.
 A resident of Mississauga who loves to wander and explore in nature, she is eager to share the many benefits of forest bathing with the community.
 Sock Gee believes that remembering we are part of nature leads to harmonious relationship with others and the more-than human world.